michaelwoodworth/PREMIX/background.md

 Participants in the PREMIX study were renal transplant recipients with a history of one of four target multi-drug resistant organism (MDRO) infections.
 These included: ESBL (extended-spectrum beta-lactamase-producing *Enterobacterales*, defined as any *Enterobacterales* isolate with a Ceftriaxone MIC greater than or equal to 8), CRE (carbapenem-resistant *Enterobacterales*, defined as any *Enterobacterales* isolate that was non-susceptible to any carbapenem, including ertapenem), VRE (vancomycin-resistant *Enterococcus*, defined as any *Enterococcus* isolate that was not susceptible to vancomycin), and MDRP (multi-drug resistant *Pseudomonas*, defined as an isolate resistant to two or more antibiotic classes).

 ![Schema for PREMIX trial](21.12.01-PREMIX-schema.png)

+### 3 - Linux Command Line Tools and High-Performance Cluster Computing

+Almost all of the tools used in these analyses can be installed with conda.
+We typically create a new conda environment for each tool, named as the tool (occasionally including the tool version in the conda environment name if there are frequent/conflicting updates), and install the tool with conda.

+For shorter wall times, we use a high-performance computing cluster to complete these steps in parallel.
+For the most part, this was done on the PACE computing cluster at Georgia Tech.
+Most tools had an associated [launcher bash script](Launch_template.sh) and [pbs script](pbs_template.sh), which submitted these jobs as an array.
+For simplicity, this repository just documents the tools, commands, arguments/parameters, and input/output files used within each tool pbs script.